-See also staff code of conduct
+See also staff code of conduct.

-Intimate care includes any tasks that involve the dressing and undressing, washing including intimate parts, helping someone use the toilet, changing nappies or carrying out a procedure that requires direct or indirect contact to an intimate personal area.
+Intimate care includes any tasks that involve the dressing and undressing, washing including intimate parts, helping someone use the toilet, changing pads or carrying out a procedure that requires direct or indirect contact to an intimate personal area.
+Uplands staff operate in line with the Interpersonal and Intimate care policy.